SkoolNotes/Taproot/2020HIST201/KBhHIST201Ottomans1500.md

         * Spread through millitary conquest or threatening thereof
         * Self-sustaining and independent
         * Each equivalent to the other #why
+            * CLAIM: "no empire was tech. superior to any other.
+Nor was empire organized in a manner that gave it particular advantage over any other."
     * Late 1500s-now: "world empires => "modern world system"
 *